ASEAN leaders accept Obama invitation to Sunnylands summit

 Diplomats from two ASEAN countries said they understood this to be the timing, but it had yet to be confirmed.

-The United States is keen to promote ASEAN unity in the face of increasingly assertive behaviour by China in pursuit of territorial claims in the South China Sea.
+The United States is keen to promote ASEAN unity in the face of increasingly assertive behavior by China in pursuit of territorial claims in the South China Sea.

 Four ASEAN members - Brunei, Malaysia, Singapore and Vietnam - are also part of the 12-nation Trans-Pacific Partnership trade pact, which is the key economic plank of Obama's economic and security pivot to Asia in response to China' growing power.